User Guide

 • initial_lower_boundary: lower boundary only for initialization (array_like).

 If not explicitly given, initial_upper_boundary and initial_lower_boundary are set to upper_boundary and lower_boundary, respectively.
-When initial_upper_boundary and initial_lower_boundary are explicitly given, the initialization of population/individual will be sampled from [initial_lower_boundary, initial_upper_boundary] rather than [lower_boundary, upper_boundary].
+When initial_upper_boundary and initial_lower_boundary are explicitly given, the initialization of population/individuals will be sampled from [initial_lower_boundary, initial_upper_boundary] rather than [lower_boundary, upper_boundary].

 Optimizer Setting

-• max_function_evaluations: maximum of function evaluations (int, default: np.Inf),
+• max_function_evaluations: maximum of function evaluations (int, default: np.inf),

-• max_runtime: maximal runtime to be allowed (float, default: np.Inf),
+• max_runtime: maximal runtime to be allowed (float, default: np.inf),

 At least one of two algorithm options (max_function_evaluations and max_runtime) should be set according to the available computing resources or acceptable runtime (i.e., problem-dependent).
 For repeatability, seed_rng should be explicitly set for random number generation (RNG).
-Note that as different NumPy verions may use different RNG implementations, repeatability is guaranteed mainly within the same NumPy version.
+Note that as different NumPy versions may use different RNG implementations, repeatability is guaranteed mainly within the same NumPy version.

 Note that for any optimizer, its specific options/settings (see its API documentation for details) can be naturally added into the dict data structure.
 Take the well-known Cross-Entropy Method (CEM) as an illustrative example.
 The settings of mean and std of its Gaussian sampling distribution usually have a significant impact on the convergence rate (see its API for more details about its hyper-parameters):